gdepoyant/underline/README.md

 ├── phoneNumbers.txt        --> C:\users\root\Desktop\phoneNumbers.txt
 └── System backups          --> E:\System backups\
 ```
-> Running the script is the backup action - backups are to the date of your last synchronization
+> Running the script is the backup action - backups are up to the date of your last manual synchronization

->
-> Remember to manually retrigger the command whenever you need to synchronize (or run it as a scheduled task)
+> Therefore remember to retrigger the underline command whenever you need to synchronize (or set it as a scheduled task)

 ## License